 Please keep in mind:

 - All Federal financial aid rules and regulations are set out by the Department of Education.
-These are federal laws and regulations that the UTS Office of Financial Aid is required to follow.
+These are federal laws and regulations that the HJI Office of Financial Aid is required to follow.

-- UTS does not discriminate on the basis of race, color, national origin, religion, age, or disability.
+- HJI does not discriminate on the basis of race, color, national origin, religion, age, or disability.

 Federal Direct Loan Program